ewdowiak/Sicilian_Translator/README.md

 Here in this repository, the [extract-text](extract-text/) directory contains the scripts that we used to collect parallel text from issues of [_Arba Sicula_](http://www.arbasicula.org/) (which are in PDF format).
 The [dataset](dataset/) directory contains the scripts that we used to prepare the data for training.
 The  [training](training/) directory contains the scripts that we'll use to train the models.
 And the [translations](translations/) directory contains scripts to score our models.

 The [perl-module](perl-module/) directory provides a Perl module with tokenization and detokenization subroutines.
-The [cgi-bin](cgi-bin/) directory contains scripts to put the translator on a website.
-And the [fastapi](fastapi/) directory creates a web app that loads the translations model's parameters and keeps them ready for translation.
+The [web-app](web-app/) directory contains a [Mojolicious](https://mojolicious.org/) application to put the translator on a website.
+And the [fastapi](fastapi/) directory contains a rewritten version of [Sockeye](https://awslabs.github.io/sockeye/)'s `translate.py`, which we use with [FastAPI](https://fastapi.tiangolo.com/) to load the translations model's parameters and keep them ready for translation.

 ##  Data Sources